Fengon 580: 580 Pro

 The Fengon 580 Pro is the upmarket variant of the 580, initially only available on the Chinese market.
-It was first showcased at the 2019 Shanghai Auto Show and went on sale to the public in China on 31 July 2019.
+It was first showcased at the 2019 Shanghai Auto Show and went on sale in China on 31 July 2019.
 The 580 Pro features a different front and rear fascia and is mated with a 6-speed automatic transmission.

-The 580 Pro was also sold in Pakistan since 2020 as the DFSK Glory 580 Pro and is locally assembled in Lahore from knock-down kits.
+The 580 Pro has also been sold in Pakistan since 2020 as the DFSK Glory 580 Pro, locally assembled in Lahore from knock-down kits.